jhenshaw/TulipRide/index.md

 ---
 layout: default
-title: "Happy Jekylling!"
+title: "The Tulip Ride"
 ---

-## You're ready to go!
+## The Tulip Ride

-Start developing your Jekyll website.
+Riding together to help Seattle Humane save lives and complete families.